NASA Railroad: Equipment

 The NASA Railroad formerly operated three SW1500 switcher locomotives, each former Toledo, Peoria and Western Railway units, as well as 75 railroad cars.
-The fleet is maintained by the NASA Railroad shop, which also maintains locomotives and cars for the Cape Canaveral Space Force Station.
-Upon the railroad's reopening in 2020, the SW1500s were replaced by railcar movers.
+The fleet was maintained by the NASA Railroad shop, which also maintained locomotives and railcars for the Cape Canaveral Space Force Station.
+Upon the railroad's reopening in 2020, several industrial railcar movers were purchased by NASA and currently serve as the railroad's only form of motive power.